DDorch/codium-devcontainer/README.md

 - Devcontainer: Add Dockerfile Template — creates `.devcontainer/Dockerfile` from [assets/devcontainer/Dockerfile](assets/devcontainer/Dockerfile).
 - Devcontainer: Build & Run — builds (if needed) and runs the container, then opens a Docker exec terminal.
 - Devcontainer: Open Folder in Devcontainer (SSH) — builds with `BASE_IMAGE`, runs with SSH on port 2222, configures your key, and opens the folder over SSH.
+- Devcontainer: Open Devcontainer Configuration — opens `.devcontainer/devcontainer.json`.
+- Devcontainer: Reopen in Devcontainer — builds and reopens the current folder in the devcontainer.
+  - Note: Explorer context menu entries appear only when `.devcontainer/devcontainer.json` exists in the current folder.

 ## Troubleshooting
 - SSH port conflict: stop the previous container or change the port.